Introduction

 How many Friendly PC healthcare entities do I need?

-At a minimum you would need 5 PC entities to serve all 50 states and DC.
+At a minimum, healthcare counsel often recommends 4-to-5 PC entities to serve all 50 states and DC.
 It would be burdensome for a telehealth company to need 51 distinct PC entities to serve the entire country.
 Thankfully, that's typically not needed.
-The most common model is to choose a starting state in which to form what's called a "Mega PC."
-The "Mega PC" then can be foreign-qualified in the 46 states which allow foreign professional corporations, without a distinct new PC entity being formed.
-It's most common for Florida to be the initial state for the Mega PC, but other states are used as well.
-That said, four states require (or are ideally served by) a local, distinct PC entity (New York, New Jersey, California, and Kansas).
-So at a minimum you would need 5 PC entities to serve all 50 states and DC.
+The most common model is to choose a starting state in which to form what's called a "Mega PC" or "Super PC."
+The "Mega PC" or "Super PC" then can be foreign-qualified in the ~46 states which allow foreign professional corporations, without a distinct new PC entity being formed.
+It's most common for Florida or Delaware to be the initial state for the Mega PC (for regulatory and other reason), but other states are used as well.
+That said, three states require (or are ideally served by) a local, distinct PC entity (New Jersey, California, and Kansas).
+While New York doesn't strictly require a distinct PC entity, it's typically not covered through the Mega PC, to avoid burdening the Mega PC with New York's greater regulartory restrictions.
+So at a minimum, one would typically have 4-to-5 PC entities to serve all 50 states and DC.

 Which States Have Corporate Practice of Medicine Laws?

 CPOM laws are not uniform across the United States.
-States like California, Texas, New York, and others have strict CPOM laws, while some states have more relaxed regulations.
+States like California, Texas, New York, North Carolina, Nevada and others have strict CPOM laws, while some states have more relaxed regulations.

 As of 2024, the following 34 states do have some form of Corporate Practice of Medicine (CPOM laws):